Currently in :

 Affordable Care Act

 The Affordable Care Act (ACA,) also known as Obamacare, offers medical insurance for self-employed people and freelancers.
 Previously, the ACA required every US citizen to have health insurance coverage for themselves and their families or face a penalty from the IRS.
-Starting in 2019, this mandate no longer applies except in Massachusetts, New Jersey, Rhode Island, Vermont, California and the District of Columbia.
+This mandate no longer applies except in Massachusetts, New Jersey, Rhode Island, Vermont, California and the District of Columbia.
 Having a preexisting condition or a major disease won’t stop you from getting self-employed health insurance coverage under ACA.
 You can apply for health insurance plans online on health insurance exchanges or marketplaces.

 Freelancer’s Union